wordjelly/Rails_Devise_Mongodb_setup/README.md

 Now just enter a name for the project (GitHub-Documentation) ->

+Now click "Save"

+Now click on credentials in the top bar ->

 Now click on "Create Credentials" ->

-Now click on "OAuth-whatever" ->
+Now click on "OAuth-Client-Id" ->

 Now in the popup box, fill in the __Authorized Redirect Urls__ with the redirect callback url.